gamcil/cblaster/docs/source/guide/installation.rst

 	  cblaster search -qf query.fasta -p plot.html

-Note: if no file name is provided, the plot will be dynamically served using Python's built in HTTP server.
+**Note**: if no file name is provided, the plot will be dynamically served using Python's built in HTTP server.
 The plot will be exactly the same, but it will not generate a static HTML file that can be shared around.

 Search sessions can be saved for later re-use using the ``-s`` or ``--session`` argument: